DFHack/dfhack/docs/builtins/keybinding.rst

 Multiple contexts can be specified by separating them with a pipe (``|``) - for example, ``@foo|bar|baz/foo`` would match anything under ``@foo``, ``@bar``, or ``@baz/foo``.

+If a hotkey is pressed and an applicable command is found and executed, then the keypress is not passed on to the DF interface.
+For example, if you bind the unmodified key ``d`` to a command and do not specify a ``@context``, then you will be unable to type a ``d`` into any text field in DF.

 Commands like `liquids` or `tiletypes` cannot be used as hotkeys since they require the console for interactive input.